jasonjas/yt-downloader/README.md

     * A location in path (or add location to the user/system path)

 ## Description
-Download videos using youtube-dl through a basic UI This can download either videos and/or audio.
-Audio is automatically converted to mp3 Copies to 2 locations, staging dir and an itunes dir.
-Will add a feature later to disable the second path.
+Download videos using youtube-dl through a basic UI

+This can download either videos and/or audio.
+Audio is automatically converted to mp3

+Copies to 2 locations, staging dir and an itunes dir.
+Will add a feature later to disable the second path